 The 18th Century Drawing Room, Commissions

-Yet, the paintings genuinely capture the eye in this room.
-While some are clippings that Mrs. Fisher framed or bought, there is one within this room that she commissioned from a local Wilkes Barre artist, Niccolo Cortiglia.
+Furnished with rich mahogany pieces and a grand fireplace, the 18th century drawing room's paintings are what actually capture the viewer's attention within the model.
+While some paintings are clippings that Mrs. Fisher framed or bought, there is one within this room that she commissioned from a local Wilkes Barre artist, Niccolo Cortiglia.
+This piece of the Dollhouse’s history shows us how Fisher commissioned other artists, giving them the means to continue producing art that may not be readily accessible: miniature portraits!

 Cortiglia created an oil painting of a young woman dressed in a blue gown and bonnet that hangs above the fireplace mantel.